-Hood River Fire & EMS Resident Intern Program
+Hood River Fire & EMS College Intern Program

-The resident intern program is designed to promote knowledge of basic operating principles of fire and emergency medical services through day-to-day operations, and hands-on experience.
+The college intern program is designed to promote knowledge of basic operating principles of fire and emergency medical services through day-to-day operations, and hands-on experience.

-In addition to in-house training, the resident intern volunteer is typically enrolled in a local Fire Science and Paramedic programs and assigned to a shift.
+In addition to in-house training, the college intern is typically enrolled in a local Fire Science and Paramedic programs and assigned to a shift.
 The value is learning from crews and applying skills learned in a classroom setting on emergency scenes.

 - Documentation of a High School Diploma, G.E.D., or Certificate of Advanced Mastery.